Bangladeshi immigrant convicted in NYC subway bombing

 In closing arguments Monday, Assistant U.S. Attorney George Turner said Ullah told investigators after his arrest that he wanted to avenge U.S. aggression toward the Islamic State group and had chosen a busy weekday morning to attack so he could terrorize as many people as possible.

+Ullah’s attorney, Amy Gallicchio, told jurors Ullah was not a terrorist and wanted to die alone.

-Assistant U.S. Attorney Shawn Crowley disputed the claim.
+Assistant U.S. Attorney Shawn Crowley disputed that.

 “It was about martyrdom, not suicide,” she said.